 You can find taxis on most busy streets.
 Many taxi drivers do not speak fluent English though they are able to understand street addresses in English.
 They accept cash only, though many will accept US currency if you don’t happen to have Canadian money on hand.

 Driving is also an option, however many North Americans find it difficult due to different laws, dense traffic, and difficult parkin

 Montreal’s metro is also a great way to get around, offering stops in central parts of the city.
 You can purchase a ticket for $3.00 which allows unlimited use of both the metro and the buses for 90 minutes.
 Announcements and most signs are only in French.
 The only transit workers who are guaranteed to speak English are the customer service representatives, though you may find many others who do as well.
 The metro system is one of the easiest ways to get around the city.

-Old Port also has an ice fishing village, providing 300,000 feet of ice, heated shelters, and great fishing!
-Ice skating is also available, allowing people to skate long the pristine ice while surrounded by the beautiful city.
+Old Port also has had an ice fishing village, providing 300,000 feet of ice, heated shelters, and great fishing!
+Ice skating is also available, allowing people to skate along the pristine ice while surrounded by the beautiful city.

 If you’re looking for a fun way to spend your evenings, check out the Casino or head to Bell Center and catch a Canadiens game.

 Other fun things to do throughout the day include Amazing Race Montreal, which takes you on a tour of the city’s most important and interesting destinations.
 Follow a series of clues that will take you around the city!
 Join a race, or take a tour with this format.